veraPDF/veraPDF.github.io/cli/index.md

 ---

-The veraPDF command line interface is the best way of processing batches of PDF/A files.
+The veraPDF command line interface is the best way of processing batches of PDF files.
 It's designed for integrating with scripted workflows, or for shell invocation from programs.

 We assume you've already downloaded and installed the software, if not please